 Flexible Spending Account (FSA) If you have a health care Flexible Spending Account (FSA) though your employer, the cost of psychotherapy may be an eligible reimbursable expense.
 Check with your employer’s Summary Plan Description for more information.
 Often they do cover psychotherapy.

-Why I do not work with insurance: I do not work with insurance companies for four reasons:
+Why I am not on any insurance panels: I do not work with insurance companies for four reasons:

-1) most of the lists are filled.
+1) Most of the lists are filled.
 Insurance companies do no quality control other than affirming you’ve a license.
 They often underpay the therapists that are “in network” which can create an incentive to filter out higher quality therapists.

-2) Insurance companies typically make me pathologize you in order to provide coverage.
+2) Insurance companies typically make me categorize you as disordered in order to provide coverage.
 Most of my clients, I do not see as “disordered”.
 I see them suffering from normal responses to mal-adaptive circumstances that get stuck.

 3) The paperwork is a pain in the butt.
-They often make me re-pathologize the client every few weeks and make rediculous statements like, “the patient is 55% better this week.”
+They often make me categorize the client every few weeks and make ridiculous statements like, “the patient is 55% better this week.”
 In reality, therapy does not work like that.

 4) Unless you’ve amazing insurance, I recommend not using it for mental health.
 My fear is that insurance companies will use the fact that you went to therapy against you in the future by raising your rates (seeing you as a higher risk).
 I think this is unfair.
 They may think that because you struggle with a life transition or need some assistance in enhancing your relationship that you will be a expensive client over your life.
 I personally have always paid out of pocket in order to keep future medical insurance bills lower.